Icon with an “X”.

 2. No continuous collection of event data

-Collecting event data in an event tool is critical to analyzing the success of an event and improving future events.
+Collecting event data in an event tool is critical to analysing the success of an event and improving future events.
 A common mistake is to neglect an efficient check-in process that provides accurate attendee data.
-By using digital check-in systems, event managers can collect and analyze data in real time, making it easier to track and analyze.
+By using digital check-in systems, event managers can collect and analyse data in real time, making it easier to track and analyze.

 3. Impersonal event communication

-Participants appreciate personalized communication.
+Participants appreciate personalised communication.
 A general, impersonal approach can make participants feel undervalued.
-Event managers should use personalized invitations, tailored content, and targeted follow-up messages to build a closer connection with participants and enhance the event experience.
+Event managers should use personalised invitations, tailored content, and targeted follow-up messages to build a closer connection with participants and enhance the event experience.

 4. Too many reminder emails